-The Zazous, the « swing youth » of Paris, were a subculture in France in the 1930’s and 1940’s.
-During World War II, they expressed their resistence and their nonconformity through music and dance.
-They wore big excentric clothing, checkered and colourful, had long hair and always carried an umbrella when it didn’t rain, to underline the irony of their time.
+The Zazous, the “swing kids” of Paris, were a subculture in France in the 1930s and 1940s.
+They were obsessed with American swing: their way of expressing their nonconformity and rebelling against the war was through dance and jazz (a forbidden music during the German occupation), displaying a very insolent kind of joy, which caused them to be aggressively marginalized.
+They wore big eccentric clothing, checkered and colorful, had long hair and always carried an umbrella when it didn’t rain, to underline the irony of their time.
 When the yellow star was forced on Jews, the Zazous began to wear yellow stars with ‘Swing’ written on them.
-They became persecuted and gathered in the medieval cellars in the Latin Quarter, the heart of the jazz culture in Paris.
+They became persecuted and gathered in the medieval cellars in the Latin Quarter, the heart of jazz culture in Paris.

 Why “Avalon” Jazz Band?
 In Arthurian legends, Avalon is the island where King Arthur goes to rest after his last battle and whence he will return some day to rule over the land once again.
 The name “Avalon” carries the symbol of rebirth and underlines the band’s involvement in the current swing renaissance.